Feuerlabs/exometer/doc/exometer_report.md

 + `DataPoint`<br />Specifies the data point within the subscribed-to metric as an atom, or a list of atoms.

-+ `Interval`<br />Specifies the interval, in milliseconds, that the subscribed-to value will be reported at.
++ `Interval`<br />Specifies the interval, in milliseconds, that the subscribed-to value will be reported at, or an atom, referring to a named interval configured in the reporter.